MiliAxe/MiliAxe.github.io/src/content/blog/egoism.md

 that the person is an egoist.
 For example:

 - Not being open to criticism
-- Not accepting that they are wrong
+- Rejecting that they are wrong
 - Not willing to accept their mistakes
 - Craving for attention
 - "You wouldn't understand" attitude